DimaSheiko/apep-docs/docs/framework/conditions/class.md

 PLAYER:Mana() >= 80
 ```

-***
+---

 > ## insanity

 -   This condition retrieves the current amount of insanity power of the player.

 #### Returns `NUMBER`

 -   The current amount of insanity power of the player.

-#### *Example:*
+#### _Example:_

 ```lua
 -- DSL Mode
 {ACTION, "insanity >= 80"},